dracarys983/SVM/README.md

 For example:

 ```
-python image_classification_svm_submission.py --data_dir='$HOME/cifar-10-data'
 python letter_classification_svm_submission.py --data_dir='$HOME/letter-classification-data'
 ```

-The output should contain two lines for the commands shown above; one for image classification metrics and one for letter classification metrics.
+The output should contain one line for the command shown above; for letter classification metrics.
-Your submission should execute to completion (for both image classification and letter classification) in no more than __120 seconds__.
-The number of test samples for letter classification is 4000 and that for image classification is 10000.
+Your submission should execute to completion in no more than __120 seconds__.
+The number of test samples for letter classification is 4000.

 __ALL THE BEST!__